You’re still a loser, because you lack wisdom.

 Wisdom is wealth

-I’ll get to how I made & lost $200,000 in a moment — just stay with me.
+I’ll get to how I made & lost $200,000 in a moment, just stay with me for a second.
 Because by the end of this chapter, it’ll become crystal clear why wisdom must be your only pursuit as a young man.

 But why is wisdom more profitable than gold?

-Why is it the real currency of life — and how can you apply it?
+Why is it the real currency of life?
+And how can you acquire it?

 For the ambitious men out there, listen carefully.